marcoradocchia/bode_plot/README.md

 ## Important:
+* In order to make the scripts work you need to donwload the files as _.zip_ and extract the zip in the _Documents_ folder of your system (please do not rename the folder, extract the files maintaining the default name)
 * These scripts support Windows and Debian based Linux distributions
 * Careful!
 The scripts are not working on _Python 2_
 * Please don't apply any changes to the _*.dwf3work_ files!
 They contain a script that runs the data acquisition